PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 'tales' also gets excluded from my candidates because its a plural...

-Here are updated test results
+Here are updated test results.
+It is notable that using information from previous results now makes hard mode doable given the current set of answers.

 ==> wordle_test_results_hp.txt <==
 wreck found in: 3 using sequence ['tales', 'urine', 'wreck']